ptrxyz/chemotion/chemotion-cli/README.md

 - Prepare for update by running `chemotion advanced pull-image`.
 This will download the latest chemotion image from the internet if not already present on the system.
 Downloading the image outside of downtime saves you time later on.
 - Schedule a downtime of at least 15 minutes; more if you have a lot of data that needs to backed up.
 During the downtime, run `chemotion instance backup` to backup your data followed by `chemotion instance upgrade` to update the instance.

+### Updating this CLI tool

+Starting from version `0.2.0-alpha`, the tool itself can be updated to the latest version by running `chemotion advanced update`.

+> :info: If you are updating from version `0.1.x-alpha` to a newer version, please get in touch with your `chemotion-cli.yml` file.
+We will update this file manually (< 5 minutes) to get your installation up and working again!

 ### Uninstallation

 > :warning: be sure about what you want to do!